-The area around the bay has seen the rapid intrusion of saltwater, says Keryn Gedan, a wetland ecologist at George Washington University, the article says.
+The article says that the area around the bay has seen the rapid intrusion of saltwater, says Keryn Gedan, a wetland ecologist at George Washington University.

-The rate of sea-level rise is 5 millimetres per year well above the global average of 3.1 millimetres up and down the mid-Atlantic coast in the US.
+The rate of sea-level rise is 5 millimetres per year, well above the global average of 3.1 millimetres up and down the mid-Atlantic coast in the US.

-What contributes to the rapid sea-level rise.
+What contributes to the rapid sea-level rise

 Effects of Sea-level rise according to Manoff’s article:

-- When these forests are dead, saltwater marsh plants move in, and the “cane-like Phragmites, an invasive plant takes over.”
+- When these forests are dead, saltwater marsh plants move in, and the “cane-like Phragmites, an invasive plant, takes over.”

-“You can’t really see it,” says Elizabeth van Dolah, an anthropologist at the University of Maryland.
+“You can’t see it,” says Elizabeth van Dolah, an anthropologist at the University of Maryland.
 She adds that communities see these happening at a ‘much quicker pace than in the past.’

-To know what other places in the East Coast or the mid-Atlantic region are being affected by sea-level rise and salt intrusion, you can read the entire article by clicking on the button below:
+To know what other places on the East Coast or the mid-Atlantic region are being affected by sea-level rise and salt intrusion, you can read the entire article by clicking on the button below:

-Is it sea-level rise or the land is sinking?
+Is it sea-level rise, or the land is sinking?

-According to a study mentioned in the Harvard Gazette, sea-level rise is only a part of the picture, and the reason why sea levels are rising is that land is sinking ( Reuell, P., 2019).
+According to a study in the Harvard Gazette, sea-level rise is only a part of the picture, and the reason sea levels are rising is that land is sinking ( Reuell, P., 2019).

-This is the key finding of a study recently published in Nature and co-authored by Professor of Earth and Planetary Sciences Peter Huybers, and another Professor of Science, and an assistant scientist at the Woods Hole Oceanographic Institution.
+This is the key finding of a study recently published in Nature and co-authored by Professor of Earth and Planetary Sciences Peter Huybers and another Professor of Science and an assistant scientist at the Woods Hole Oceanographic Institution.